LunaGrandjean/PROJET_LOYERS/Readme.md

 run the "configuration.sh" script

 # Gitignore
-put the csv files in a file named "Data"
+put the csv files in a file named "data"